logto-io/logto/.changeset/serious-schools-whisper.md

 "@logto/console": minor
 ---

-Add third-party application management pages
+add third-party application management pages

 - Add the new application category `Third-party` to the application creation page.
 - Add the new application framework `OIDC IdP` to the application creation page.